microsoft/playwright/docs/src/test-intro.md

 ---
 id: test-intro
-title: "Introduction"
+title: "Getting Started"
 ---

-Playwright Test Runner was created specifically to accommodate the needs of the end-to-end testing.
+Playwright Test was created specifically to accommodate the needs of the end-to-end testing.
 It does everything you would expect from the regular test runner, and more.
 Playwright test allows to:

 - Run tests across all browsers.
 - Execute tests in parallel.